daneshvar-amrollahi/Koloocheh/README.md

 $ get_files
 ```

-A peer can search for a file in the whole network using the following command:
+A peer can request a file using the following command:

 ```
-$ search <file_name>
+$ download <file_name>
 ```

 ### Supported Commands for Master